 We took 6 months off from our jobs, pulled the kids out of school, and boarded the boat in just a few weeks.
 We had a lot to learn.
 It helped that I grew up spending my summers sailing in Canada and spent two years living aboard the boat when I was a teenager.
 Paul, on the other hand, was new to sailing, but he became quite a good co-captain – it also helps that he can fix anything.
 We spent 5 glorious months exploring the Bahamian islands.
 We then flew to Nicaragua and spent a month backpacking around.

 We had barely landed back in Canada before the planning for the next trip began.

 The new adventure started Fall of 2016 as we embarked on our second overseas placement in Melbourne, Australia, for a work opportunity for Paul.
 In typical Nicholson fashion, we squeezed 6 weeks of travel en route.
 We enjoyed exploring Amsterdam, re-visiting some of our backpacker haunts in Bangkok, and spending a month in Southern India, our introduction to this amazing country.

 While in Australia, we managed to see a lot of the country on holidays and camping weekends.
 It wasn’t an easy adjustment and in the Expat Life section, I blogged honestly about the challenges, joys, and experiences of living overseas.

 After nearly two years in Australia, we had to make the hard decision about what was next for our family.
 We have loved our time in Australia, but the pull of family and friends and the desire to continue travelling is bringing us back to Canada.
-Luckily we have a wonderful 9 weeks of travel in Asia and Europe on our way back to Canada.
+Luckily we had a wonderful 9 weeks of travel in Asia and Europe on our way back to Canada.
 We returned to where we lived in Malaysia, explored Indonesia beyond Bali, planned a completely kid trip to Greece to explore the world of Percy Jackson and visited family in the UK.